john-latham/john-latham.github.io/_posts/2017-03-07-betteroff-housing-show-and-tell.md

 ## What factors are considered for channel shift and/or impact/benefits to the business during the analysis?
 >Each organisations is so different so it ultimately changes from one to the other, but broadly we consider things like:
-- Length of appointments,
+- Length of appointments
-- Waiting list times,
+- Waiting list times
-- Number of service users,
+- Number of service users
-- Advice services spend,
+- Advice services spend
-- Travel time,
+- Travel time
-- Time spent on filling out forms.
+- Time spent on filling out forms

 ## Can housing associations restrict usage, for example, to that specific housing associations tenants only?
 >This would be possible for any HA's looking to integrate BetterOff with their tenant portal for single sign-on.
 (Organisations were interested in this because of the accuracy of analytics and ensuring that they could get a clear picture of what their customers were doing.)